 The Petrified Forest, and adjacent Wanapum Recreation Area, offer 50 campsites to choose from, with options for both tent and RV camping.
 Prices start at $30 per night.

 Ohanapecosh Campground (Mount Rainier National Park)

-Mount Rainier National Park features four distinct campsites for visitors to stay in, but Ohanapecosh gets the nod for a number of reasons.
-First, it tends to be the least crowded of the park's campgrounds, yet it still offers excellent access to a number of great hiking trails.
+Mount Rainier National Park features four distinct campsites for visitors to stay in, but Ohanapecosh gets the nod as the very best of those for a number of reasons.
+First and foremost, the site tends to be the least crowded of the park's campgrounds, yet it still offers excellent access to a number of great hiking trails.
 Surrounded by lush, old-growth forest and with a rushing river passing through its center, Ohanapecosh also happens to be quite scenic.
 And if that wasn't enough, there are nearby hot springs for soaking in too, creating a natural outdoor spa that is incredibly soothing after a long day on the trail.